sudheerj/vuejs-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

-170. ### Can I use styled components in vuejs?
+170. ### Can I use Styled Components in VueJS?
-     Styled components is basically used for ReactJS applications.
-If you want to use for VueJS applications, there is vuejs styled components library available under styled component library.
-VueJS Styled component is a javascript library for stying vuejs applications.
+     Styled components is a CSS-in-JS library used mainly for ReactJS applications.
+If you want to use it for VueJS applications, there is a VueJS styled components library port available, however, it is not a common practice.

      **[⬆ Back to Top](#table-of-contents)**